IBM-Developer-Advocacy-India/Call-for-Code-India-Virtual-Hack-2020/README.md

 Submissions will be judged equally across 4 primary criteria which evaluate whether the solution solves a real-world problem and uses technology effectively.

  * *Completeness and transferability*
  How fully has the idea been implemented?
-Can it achieve an impact in the field?
+Can it achieve an impact on the field?
 Can it be transferred elsewhere?

  * *Effectiveness and efficiency*
  Does the solution address a high priority area?
 Does it achieve its goal effectively and efficiently?
 Can it scale?

  * *Design and usability*
- How good is the design, user experience, and ease of use of the solution?
+ How good are the design, user experience, and ease of use of the solution?
 How quickly can it be put to use?

  * *Creativity and innovation*
  How unique was the approach to solving a long-standing or previously intractable problem?

 ## Rules

 1. Submissions – Submissions must use one or more [IBM Cloud services](https://callforcode.org/participation-agreement) or [IBM Systems](https://ibm.com/systems).
-Use of sponsor or affiliate APIs and open source libraries is also encouraged.
+The use of sponsor or affiliate APIs and open source libraries is also encouraged.
-2. Team size – Teams of up to five (5) participants, each at least 18 years old, are allowed.
+2. Team Size – Teams of up to five (5) participants, each at least 18 years old, are allowed.
 3. Joining teams –
 4. A participant may not be part of multiple teams.
 5. Participation agreement –All team members must have accepted the [2020 Participation Agreement](https://callforcode.org/participation-agreement) at the time they submit to be eligible.
-6. Application standards – Applications must be new and built for the 2020 competition, but they may use code that was open sourced and publicly available to all other participants as of February 26, 2020.
+6. Application standards – Applications must be new and built for the 2020 competition, but they may use code that was open-sourced and publicly available to all other participants as of February 26, 2020.
 7. Winners – Winning teams will be subject to a code review after submissions close.